bhuiyapritam/Medicine-Recommendation-Model/README.md

 # Medicine-Recommendation-Model
-Personalised Medicine Recommendation and Disease Flagging Model Based on User's Previous Orders Description:-
+Personalised Medicine Recommendation and Disease Flagging Model Based on User's Previous Orders.

+Description:-
 Machine learning model flags the users with the diseases that they may have based on analyzing their historical medicine order and recommend alternate related medicines and products.
 The model uses